This post contains affiliate links.

-A recent article in The Journal of Arthroplasty reports the risk of death is still high.
+A recent article in The Journal of Arthroplasty reports that the risk of death is still high.

-It reports the one-year mortality rate for an infected total hip is 4.22%.
+It reports that the one-year mortality rate for an infected total hip is 4.22%.

 Comparing this statistic to the national age-adjusted risk of mortality reports a statistically significant increase for a patient that has had an infected total hip.

-It gets worse with time; according to Arthroplasty Journal, after five years the mortality rate for a patient that has had a total hip infection is 21.12%.
+It gets worse with time; according to the Arthroplasty Journal, after five years, the mortality rate for a patient who has had a total hip infection is 21.12%.

-I am lucky enough to have the bulk of my total hip replacement are from an orthopedic surgeon that has the lowest infection rate in California.
+I am lucky enough to have the bulk of my total hip replacement referrals done by an orthopedic surgeon who has the lowest infection rate in California.

 And the hospital is at the top of the list for a low rate of infection because of the surgeon’s great pre-surgery infection control protocol.

-This surgeon performs 15 to 20 hip and knee replacements 3 times a week.
+This surgeon performs 15 to 20 hip and knee replacements three times a week.